-In this article, all small English letters in lower or upper place will be considerd as summation indices taking part in the process of summing from 1 to $n$.
-Besides, all Greek letters and Arabic numbers in lower or upper place won't participate in summation process.
+In this article, all small English letters in lower or upper place will be considered as summation indices taking part in the process of summing from 1 to $n$.
+Besides, all Greek letters and Arabic numbers in the lower or upper place won't participate in the summation process.
 Denote $Z_i f$ as $f_{,i}$, $Z_{\overline i} f$ as $f_{,\overline i}$, $Tf$ as $f_{,0}$.
 Commutation formulae are presented as follows:

 Define $\Delta f:=\displaystyle\frac 1 2(f_{,i}^{\ \ i}+f_{,\ \ i}^{\ i})$ as the sub-Laplacian operator on $M$, then $\Delta f=\operatorname{Re}f_{,i}^{\ \ i}$, $f_{,i}^{\ \ i}=\Delta f+n\sqrt{-1}f_{,0}$.
 Denote $f_{,i}f_,^{\ i}$ as $|\nabla f|^2$.